 While the primary function of your navigation is to deliver benefit to users, there are huge implications across search performance which can be directly influenced by a site’s navigation.

 Your most important pages should be no more than three clicks from your homepage and use features like breadcrumbs to help users and search engines better understand your site hierarchy.

 23% of users will abandon the shopping cart if they’re forced to register.
 Ensure you have a guest checkout available.
 This means you can facilitate the order as quickly as possible.

-At Made to Engage we know that reducing the number of steps a customer needs to take complete a purchase can significantly improve mobile conversion rates.
-This can include adding an accelerated payment CTA directly to your product page allowing a user to checkout a single product more easily without having to add to the basket.
+Reducing the number of steps a customer needs to take to complete a purchase will significantly improve mobile conversion rates.
+For example, adding an accelerated payment CTA, supported by providers such as Apple Pay and Paypal, directly to the product page will allow the user to instantly purchase the current product.

 Some examples of accelerated payment methods include Paypal and Apple Pay.

-And finally, make Analytics your friend…through this you can use it to gain valuable information and learn what works well and what doesn’t.
+And finally, make Analytics your friend…use this to create actionable insights and learn what works well and what doesn’t.
 This will allow you to create an ongoing optimisation program that examines different elements of a page over time and ensures you are continually aiming to improve conversion rates.